Top 5 Hardest Games in the World to Master

 Inventor: Harold Vanderbilt

 The bridge is a 52-card trick-taking card game.
 Four players play it in two competing partnerships around a table in its most basic form.
-The bridge is one of the most popular card games globally, especially among seniors, with millions of people participating in clubs, competitions online and with friends at home.
-The World Bridge Federation is the international regulating organization for competitive bridges, with several other bodies overseeing the sport on the regional scale.
+Bridge is one of the most popular card games globally, especially among seniors, with millions of people participating in clubs, competitions online and with friends at home.
+The World Bridge Federation is the international regulating organization for competitive bridges, with several other bodies overseeing the sport on a regional scale.

 Casino Veteran